welshea/git_commit_timestamps/README.md

-recommended that you surround the message in single quotes, rather than double quotes, to prevent undesired behavior due to multiple layers of shell and escape interpreting.  'line1\nline2' will result in two separate lines, while 'line\\nline2' would yield a single line of 'line1\nline2'.
+recommended that you surround the message in single quotes, rather than double quotes, to prevent undesired behavior due to multiple layers of shell and escape interpreting.  'line1\nline2' will result in two separate lines, while 'line\\nline2' would yield a single line consisting of 'line1\nline2'.

 If --commit is not specified, then the script performs a "dry run", where it summarizes the operations and auto-generated messages it plans to perform